salt-formulas/salt-formula-xtrabackup/README.rst

             key: key
         backup_dir: /srv/backup

-  .. note:: hours_before_full param should have the same value as is stated on xtrabackup client
+.. note:: The ``hours_before_full`` parameter should have the same value as is stated on xtrabackup client

 .. note:: If the ``backup_dir`` argument is ommited backups will be made to default location, same on both client and server side.

-Backup server without strict client restriction
+Backup server without strict client restriction:

 .. code-block:: yaml